minkcv/x86view/README.md

 #### J - Jump to address
 J address
-* address: Absolute memory address in hexadecimal to jump to and start executing.
+* address: Absolute memory address in hex to jump to and start executing.

+#### FIND - Find a sequence of bytes in memory - Usage:
+FIND start end sequence
+* start: Memory address to start searching at.
+* end: Memory address to stop searching at.
+* sequence: Sequence of bytes to search for between start and end.

 ### Examples
 #### Reading